WilliamZhao1/ibm_instructlab/prompt_label.md

 This is the guideline on how to label questions as either Global or Local based on a knowledge graph database.
-To maximize labelling accuracy, pay close attention to the following aspects of the question:

-Scope:
+When categorizing the user's questions as Global or Local, carefully analyze the following aspects:

+Scope and Complexity:
-Global: The question requires an analysis or understanding of the entire knowledge graph or a large portion of it.
-It typically involves aggregations, patterns, or themes that span multiple entities and relationships.
-Example: "What are the top five themes in this dataset?"
+Global questions require a broad understanding of the entire knowledge graph or a significant portion of it.
+They often involve complex analyses, aggregations, or identifying overarching patterns and themes that span multiple entities and relationships.
+Example: "What are the most common research topics in this dataset, and how have they evolved over time?"
-Local: The question centers on specific entities or a small, well-defined subset of the knowledge graph, focusing on detailed information about those entities.
-Example: "What are the healing properties of chamomile?"

-Complexity:
-Global: The question is broad and may require complex queries or analyses that aggregate data across numerous nodes and edges in the graph.
-Local: The question is usually specific and can be answered by querying a limited number of nodes and edges.
+Local questions focus on specific entities or a small, well-defined subset of the knowledge graph.
+They seek detailed information about particular entities and can usually be answered by querying a limited number of nodes and edges.
+Example: "What is the chemical composition of chamomile, and how does it contribute to its healing properties?"

-Data Requirements:
+Data Requirements and Context Dependence:
-Global: Requires data that is distributed across various parts of the knowledge graph.
-The answer depends on a comprehensive view and often involves synthesizing information from diverse areas.
+Global questions require data distributed across various parts of the knowledge graph.
+Answering them depends on a comprehensive view and often involves synthesizing information from diverse areas.
+The context is derived broadly from the interconnected nature of multiple entities and relationships throughout the knowledge graph.
-Local: Requires data from a specific part or small section of the knowledge graph.
-The answer typically involves focused information related to particular entities.
+Local questions require data from a specific part or small section of the knowledge graph.
+The answer typically involves focused information directly related to particular entities or a small group of related entities.
+The context is narrowly defined and closely associated with the entities in question.

-Context Dependence:
-Global: Context is derived broadly from the interconnected nature of multiple entities and relationships throughout the knowledge graph.
-Local: Context is narrowly defined and directly associated with particular entities or a small group of related entities.

-Nature of Relationships:
+Nature of Relationships and Semantic Meaning:
-Global: Often involves multiple types of relationships and their interconnections across the knowledge graph to derive insight.
+Global questions often involve multiple types of relationships and their interconnections across the knowledge graph to derive insights.
+They may require an understanding of overall patterns, trends, or semantic meanings that emerge from the collective information.
+Example: "How do the collaboration patterns among researchers in this dataset influence the impact of their publications?"
-Local: Mostly involves direct relationships related to specific entities.

-Examples and Semantic Meaning:
-Global: Questions that require an understanding of overall patterns or insights:
-Example: "What are the patterns of collaboration among researchers in this dataset?"
-Local: Questions that focus on specific entities or direct relationships within the knowledge graph:
-Example: "Which papers did Dr. Smith co-author?"

-By considering these aspects, ensure that your categorization is accurate and contextually appropriate.
+Local questions mostly involve direct relationships related to specific entities.
+They focus on the semantic meaning and properties of individual entities or their immediate connections.
+Example: "What is the publication history of Dr. Smith, and which journals has she published in?"

+When determining the category, consider the breadth of information required, the complexity of the analysis, the context dependence, and the nature of the relationships involved.
+Global questions necessitate a broader perspective and understanding of the knowledge graph as a whole, while Local questions are more focused on specific entities and their direct relationships.

+By carefully evaluating these aspects, you can accurately categorize the user's question as either Global or Local.